nbngochan/wsol-apple/README.md

 ## **Getting Started**
-All the dependencies and required libraries are included in the *requirements.text* file
+All the dependencies and required libraries are included in the *requirements.txt* file

 **Prequisite**
 - Python=3.10